MetaMask/metamask-extension/README.md

    - Optional steps:
      - Click the button at the upper-right of the Simple Browser tab to open the noVNC window in its own tab
      - Open the noVNC sidebar on the left, click the gear icon, change the Scaling Mode to Remote Resizing
+4. Wait about 20 extra seconds on the first launch, for the scripts to finish
-4. Right-click on the noVNC desktop to launch Chrome or Firefox with MetaMask pre-installed
+5. Right-click on the noVNC desktop to launch Chrome or Firefox with MetaMask pre-installed
-5. Change some code, then run `yarn start` to build in dev mode
+6. Change some code, then run `yarn start` to build in dev mode
-6. After a minute or two, it will finish building, and you can see your changes in the noVNC desktop
+7. After a minute or two, it will finish building, and you can see your changes in the noVNC desktop

+### Tips to keep your Codespaces usage lower

+- You are billed for both time spent running, and for storage used
+- Codespaces pause after 30 minutes of inactivity, and auto-delete after 30 days of inactivity
+- You can manage your Codespaces here: https://github.com/codespaces
+  - You may want to manually pause them before the 30 minute timeout
+  - If you have several idle Codespaces hanging around for several days, you can quickly run out of storage quota.
+You should delete the ones you do not plan to use anymore, and probably keep only 1 or 2 in the long-term.
+It's also possible to re-use old Codespaces and switch the branch, instead of creating new ones and deleting the old ones.

 ## Building on your local machine